rinkalp/painttest/README.md

 * Install Python / Pip
 * Run application
 * Write tests against the application.
 They do not have to be in Python, and should be in whatever language you are most comfortable with.
+- I've written tests in Java language using Rest Assured testing framework.
 * Write a test plan for the application.
 You are free to determine the structure and length of the test plan.
+- I have a text file as part of this project called "Test Plan.txt" with my short and consice test plan, which outlines the test cases, scope, etc.
 * You are allowed to change any of the source code as you see fit to make things easier for yourself.
 You are encouraged to fix any bugs you discover.
   - I fixed a bug where in run.py file, in calculate_feet method, the following line didn't have the right formula entered(((Length * 2) + (Width * 2)) * Height) and then modified it:
   return int(formatted_data['length']) * int(formatted_data['width']) * int(formatted_data['height'])